§ 5-308. Approval standards.

 The Zoning Administrator, the Board of Municipal and Zoning Appeals, or the City Council, as the case may be, must also find that:

-(2) the unnecessary hardship or practical difficulty is caused by this Code and has not been created by the intentional action or inaction of any person who has a present interest in the property;
+(1) the practical difficulty is caused by this Code and has not been created by the intentional action or inaction of any person who has a present interest in the property;

 (i) be injurious to the use and enjoyment of other property in the immediate vicinity; or